ceramicstudio/software-trust-workshop/README.md

 git clone https://github.com/ceramicstudio/software-trust-workshop && cd software-trust-workshop && npm install
 ```

 You can open this repository in your code editor of choice for the second half of this workshop.
+This implementation mimics the Kubo RPC API and relies on https://github.com/ceramicnetwork/js-ceramic for the remaining logic.

 ## Node Setup
+This workshop will use our [rust-ceramic](https://github.com/ceramicnetwork/rust-ceramic) implementation

 You can find our external Rust-Ceramic instructions [here](https://threebox.notion.site/Ceramic-Recon-instructions-EXTERNAL-c2b93b2648d64cf0af0f4d2489d20399).

 Assuming we will all be operating on macs, open a new terminal and: